mjon/WildCounts/_count/how-to/concepts--wild-counts-are-more-than-just-nature-watching.md

 Earlier this week, to my great surprise, I saw a [k&#333;tuku](https://nzbirdsonline.org.nz/species/white-heron) flying over a suburban neighbourhood park in southwestern &#332;tautahi-Christchurch, New Zealand.
 That's very unusual&mdash;I've never seen one before in this suburb&mdash;and that makes it an observation worth sharing.

-If I shared that observation by itself, it would be another `What-Where-When-Who observation`: "Today I saw a k&#333;tuku here!"
-Nature sharing sites like [iNaturalist](https://iNaturalist.org) are filled with observations like this.
+If I shared that observation by itself, it would be another `What-Where-When-Who` observation: "*Today I saw a k&#333;tuku here!*" Nature sharing sites like [iNaturalist](https://iNaturalist.org) are filled with observations like this.
 Mine would tell everyone that there was a k&#333;tuku passing through this part of &#332;tautahi on that day.
 However, if anything, its coordinate on the map would add unwanted noise to calculations of k&#333;tuku distribution and habitat use.
 Turning `What-Where-When-Who` observations into robust population maps and trends is very difficult.

 That's all because `What-Where-When-Who` does not make it clear exactly how unusual, or common, each sighting was.
 I could add some text to the description, like "this is the first time I've seen a k&#333;tuku here".
 However, that could easily go unnoticed by researchers analysing thousands of k&#333;tuku observations.
 More importantly, it doesn't say exactly how often, when, and how hard I've looked at this site for k&#333;tuku.
 This is all because the `Why` and `How` are missing.